jeffleeismyhero/devise-ios-fork/README.md

 - (NSString *)JSONKeyPathForPasswordConfirmation;
 ```

-Defining own customize validation rules used when performing a specified action:
+Defining your own customize validation rules used when performing a specified action:

 ```objc
 - (NSArray *)additionalValidationRulesForAction:(DVSActionType)action;